-The Hearing Officer will deliberate in closed session to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
+The Hearing Officer will deliberate to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
 The preponderance of the evidence standard of proof is used.
-The hearing facilitator may be invited to attend the deliberation by the Hearing Officer but is there only to facilitate procedurally, not to address the substance of the allegations.

 When there is a finding of responsibility on one or more of the allegations, the Hearing Officer may then consider the previously submitted party impact statements in determining the appropriate sanction(s).